AcevedoJetter/spotify-data-analysis/README.md

 # analysis.txt

-This file will contain the following:
+This file contains the following analysis of the data from the `MyData` directory:

 - Total Time Listened
 - Most Streamed Artist by time